Therapy is built on trusting relationships

 I aim to bring honesty, trust, and transparency to sessions.

 While I had always been an outspoken advocate for destigmatizing mental illness, I took an indirect route to counselling.
+I finished degrees in Gender, Race, Sexuality and Social Justice from UBC (2016), and a MA in Postcolonial Theory from the University of London, UK (2017).
 I worked in performing arts, journalism, and communications for the first ten years of my career.
-Meanwhile, I was following my own mental health journey, learning from dozens of workshops, trainings, retreats, courses, and, of course, my own ever-patient counsellors.
-(God bless you - you know who you are!).
+Meanwhile, I was following my own mental health journey.

 I am fluent in poly and kink, and take an affirmative and strongly de-stigmatizing approach to those of us who do sex work or use substances.